 Carolyn recently worked as a job developer, helping adults with developmental and intellectual disabilities search for, secure, and be successful in community employment.
 Her accomplishments include receiving a departmental award for the most job placements in November 2017.

 She received her Bachelor of Science from Cornell University’s School of Industrial and Labor Relations in 2016 and her Associate of Liberal Arts, magna cum laude, from Cuyahoga Community College in 2013.
-Carolyn is currently considering applying to graduate school to earn her Master in Public Administration / Policy.
+Carolyn is currently considering options to further her education.